On this page

 Lighthouse integration.
 Performance budgets derived from Lighthouse scores, tied to content operations.
 If a page's performance degrades after an update, Wire should flag it before deploy.

 Multi-site dashboard.
-Wire currently operates on one site at a time (wherever mkdocs.yml lives).
+Wire currently operates on one site at a time (wherever wire.yml lives).
 Agencies managing 10+ sites need a single view across all of them: batch status, audit summaries, cost tracking.

 Schema.org structured data.
 Wire generates JSON-LD structured data (Article, WebSite, CollectionPage) at build time based on page type and frontmatter dates.
 Expanding to FAQPage and HowTo schemas from content analysis is the next step.